codex-academy/fuel-consumption-api/readme.md

 Get a list vehicles    | `/api/vehicles`  | `GET`
 Refuel a vehicle       | `/api/refuel`    | `POST`

+When recording a refuel via the API using `/api/refuel` endpoint you need to specify the `vehicleId`, the amount paid for fuel, how many liters of fuel was bought, and the current `odo meter reading` (*distance* in the API) of the vehicle (the total kilometers on the vehicles clock) and if the vehicle was filled up or not.
+The fuel consumption algorithm depends on the fact that you are recording details each time the tank is being filled up.
+It use the difference between the last time you refueled the tank and how much was needed at last refuel to fill up the tank.
+Which will be the quantity of fuel used in litred

 ## What you need to build

 Use the API to build: